brad-leon/brad-leon/README.md

 Software Developer
 ------------------

 I have 7 years of experience in the tech industry as a software developer.
 I have experience with both Front-end and Back-end development but I've been leaning more into the back-end side of things.
-I'm also learning video game development and excited to leverage my skills as a developer and passion for gaming.
+I'm also learning video game development and excited to combine my skills as a developer and passion for gaming.

 * 🌍  I'm based in Winnipeg, Canada
 * ✉️  You can contact me at [bradhansey@gmail.com](mailto:bradhansey@gmail.com)